gfarrell/gtf.io/content/musings/coding-in-haskell-a-new-adventure/index.md

-In most languages one would access those properties using something like the dot operator (or some other infix to denote the hierarchy of class &rarr; property.
+In most languages one would access those properties using something like the dot operator (or some other infix to denote the hierarchy of class &rarr; property).
 For example in Javascript or Python, one would write `me.name`.
 In Haskell, however, the property accessors become functions at the module level, which means they have to be explicitly imported and exported.
 Therefore in my example above, `name` actually becomes a